Nramyanaga/contact-manager/README.md

 1) Make sure Apache and MySQL are running in XAMPP.
 2) Open your browser(these are for your local changes): http://localhost/contact-manager
 3) The server website is: ramyanaga.xyz
-4) If you want to upload to the remote. server ask Ramyanaga(Vaishu) for the IP and password.
-It would be best if you could inform her before uploading to the remote server.
+    - If you want to upload to the remote server ask Ramyanaga(Vaishu) for the IP and password.
+It would be best if you could inform her before uploading to the remote server, just to keep track.

 **_6. Quick sanity check_**